 In 2011, at a Bonhams August sale in Carmel, California, one of the world’s rarest and most legendary motorcycles, the 1954’s AJS 497cc E95 ‘Porcupine’ Racing Motorcycle, was sold nearly at $750,000.
 The Ultra Rare Porcupine is one of the only four porcupine bikes built during World War II.
 It was a part of the National Motorcycle Museum in Coventry for the last twenty years.
 It is powered by a 550 cc four-speed engine with a supercharger.

 Price: $1.5 million

-As we mentioned earlier, the cosmic starship is one and only million dollar bike ever produced by the legendary company and it’s likely to remain the same.
-The reason behind the popularity and gorgeous valuation of this bike is the hand crafted artwork by famous artist Jack Armstrong on the Harley.
+As we mentioned earlier, the cosmic starship is the one and only million-dollar bike ever produced by the legendary company, and it’s likely to remain the same.
+The reason behind the popularity and gorgeous valuation of this bike is the handcrafted artwork by famous artist Jack Armstrong on the Harley.
 His paintings usually sell at $300,000 to $3 million each.

 1. Ecosse ES1 Superbike